 The ACLU's lawsuit about the passport ban got back the right to change passports as of June 18, 2025 through a temporary preliminary injunction.
 This means that the case isn't done yet but that gender diverse people can resume changing their passports while the case continues.
+To change your passport, you must complete a new data collection form about your sex, gender and gender identity.
+This form will become part of your permanent federal government records.
 It is possible that the Social Security Administration (SSA) will similarly update their systems to allow sex changes again later this summer but currently the SSA can't process sex changes for their records.